sharetribe/flex-docs/src/docs/background/14-how-sca-works/index.md

 At the point when the popup is presented, the transaction has already been initiated.
-If your marketplace is using availability management, the corresponding slots have been booked from the calendar of the provider, and the provider already see a transaction has been initiated if they go to their inbox.
+If your marketplace is using availability management, the corresponding slots have been booked from the calendar of the provider, and the provider already sees that a transaction has been initiated if they go to their inbox.
 They also notice that it's still pending payment verification.

 ![Pending payment](sca_pending_payment.png 'Pending payment')

-By default, the provider doesn't get an email notification about the transaction yet at this point, since the payment has not yet been completed.
+By default, the provider doesn't get an email notification about the transaction yet at this point because the payment has not yet been completed.

 The customer now has 15 minutes to verify their transaction through